- Written by Dr.Mehmet Demircioglu

 Clinics give different graft numbers because they may be planning different areas, different densities, different hairline positions, or different levels of risk.
 Sometimes one clinic is being conservative.
 Sometimes another clinic is trying to sell a bigger package.
 The number alone does not tell you which plan is better.

 When I calculate grafts, I do not start with the package.
 I start with the face, the hairline, the recipient area, the crown, the donor strength, the future hair loss pattern, and what the patient can realistically maintain.
 A plan that looks impressive in a message can be weak if it ignores these details.
-The article on how a surgeon calculates the required graft number explains this more closely.
+This more closely belongs in how a surgeon calculates the required graft number.

 A lower number can be safer if the goal is frontal framing and donor preservation.
 A higher number can be reasonable in selected cases if the donor area is strong, the surgical team is capable, and the distribution is sensible.
 The second opinion should explain the logic, not only approve or reject the number.